tardate/LittleArduinoProjects/Electronics101/VoltmeterAmmeterModule/README.md

 ### Module Power Supply

 The module takes a separate power supply to drive the unit and LED display.
-This is good, as it avoids confounding measurements of the circuit being monitored with the units own pwer requirements, and allows voltage measurement below the minimum 4.5V required to power the unit.
+This is good, as it avoids confounding measurements of the circuit being monitored with the unit's own power requirements, and allows voltage measurement below the minimum 4.5V required to power the unit.

-It's important to note two things however:
+It's important to note two things:

 1. the module power supply shares a common ground with the circuit under test, so care is required with the arrangement of external circuitry to avoid a ground short

-2. the 2-pin JST power connector has the opposite polarity from what is commonly seen in JST power conenctions.
+2. the 2-pin JST power connector has the opposite polarity from what is commonly seen in JST power connections.
 There is no actual standard, so this is not a problem per se, and the supplied connector lead is correctly colour coded.
 But if other power connectors are used, it is important to double-check polarity

 ### External Circuit Wiring

-Connecting the module in-circuit simpley requires:
+Connecting the module in-circuit simply requires:

 * parallel connection to the positive voltage supply (red wire)
 * series connection on the low-side of the load to ground (blue, black wires)